aws-samples/aws-glue-test-data-generator/README.md

   This generator produces random float/double data from an expression.
 This can be used to generate float values such as salary, temperature, profit, statistical data,.. etc

+* **Internet Address Data Generator**

+  This generator produces random IP address data.
+This can be used to generate IP address ranges for testing applications used for internet traffic monitoring or filtering.

 * **Date Data Generator**

   This generator produces random dates generator from a configurable date range.